Modern Chinese poetry: International influence

 The early twentieth century was also a period in which the world's other linguistic and cultural traditions of poetry greatly influenced Chinese poets, partly as a result of colonialism.
 For example, Lin Heng-tai grew up in Taichung, on the island of Taiwan, which was then under imperial Japanese control, with its resultant Japanese-oriented educational system; and, so, wrote all of his early poetry in Japanese.
 The presence of European colonies on the mainland and the islands of Hong Kong and Macau also provided sources of international influence.
 Attendance at university in Europe, Japan, or the United States provided another source of international influence on Chinese poets, or future Chinese poets, such as Xu Zhimo or Lu Xun (better known for his short stories and prose).

-Societies
+Societies and publications

 The formation of various literary or poetic societies played an important role in the developing movement of modern Chinese poetry.
-Among these societies are the Crescent Moon Society, the League of Left-Wing Writers, and the Silver Bell Poetry Society.
+Among these societies are the Creation Society (1921) headed by Guo Moruo, the Crescent Moon Society (1923), the League of Left-Wing Writers, and the Silver Bell Poetry Society.